-"And the LORD spake unto Moses and Aaron" makes it very clear that the Passover was not something that Moses or the people established.
-God gave detailed instructions that were to be followed by His people at this most crucial moment in their history.
+"And the LORD spake unto Moses and Aaron" makes it very clear the Passover was not something Moses or the people established.
+God gave detailed instructions to be followed by His people at this most crucial moment in their history.
 This was God's chosen feast, instituted and designed especially for His people.
-God is not delivering all slaves everywhere in the world; He is delivering His chosen people from the hands of Pharaoh in Egypt.
+On this special occasion, God is not delivering all slaves everywhere in the world; He is delivering His chosen people from the hands of Pharaoh in Egypt.

-When the Lord told Moses, "This month shall be unto you the beginning of months: it shall be the first month of the year to you," He was making a significant statement.
-God was inaugurating a new calendar for Israel.
-This was to remind the people that their life as the people of God was forever connected to their historical deliverance from Egypt.
+"This month shall be unto you the beginning of months: it shall be the first month of the year to you," is a significant statement.
+God inaugurated a new calendar for Israel.
+This was to remind the people their life as the people of God was forever connected to their historical deliverance from Egypt.

 What God was about to do would be a "beginning of month" or as "the first month of the year" to the Israelites.
-Literally speaking, the Jewish nation in the Old Testament had two calendars, a civil calendar that began in our September or October, and a religious calendar that began in our March or April.
+The Jewish nation in the Old Testament had two calendars, a civil calendar beginning in our September or October, and a religious calendar which began in our March or April.
 New Year's Day for the Israelites in the civil year was Rosh Hashana, which means "beginning of the year."
 Rosh Hashana, fell in the seventh month of the religious calendar and ushered in the special events in the month of Tishri: the Feast of Trumpets, the Day of Atonement, and the Feast of Tabernacles.
 But Passover marked the beginning of the religious year, and at Passover, the focus is on the lamb.

-Spiritually speaking, the Passover was also a time of new beginning.
-Just as the Passover changed Israel's calendar, salvation changed the sinner's life as well.
+The Passover was also a time of new beginning.
+Just as the Passover changed Israel's calendar, salvation changes the sinner's life as well.
 "Old things are passed away; behold all things are become new" (2 Corinthians 5:17).